GWLab-UML/Protocols/Molecular_labwork/Histology Slide Prep.md

 #### Materials:
 - EtOH (95%, 100%)
 - xylene or xylene substitute
-	- *Note:* xylene is very toxic, so substitute when available
+	- *Note:* xylene is very toxic, so substitute when available - interchangeable in the protocol
 - Parafrost wax
 - small glass beakers
 - Cassettes